tjassim04/CanvasSync/README.md

 Installation
 -------------
 The easiest way to install and run CanvasSync is by using PIP.
-Download and install CanvasSync along with its dependencies (see below) by running:
+However for such a small fork I felt no need to publish it there, so simply install CanvasSync (main)
+with:
 ```
 pip install CanvasSync
 ```

-Alternatively, download the source distribution from the https://github.com/perslev/CanvasSync/tree/master/dist on GitHub (.tar.gz for UNIX and .zip for Windows) and run the following command on the distribution file:
+Or alternatively, download the source distribution from the https://github.com/perslev/CanvasSync/tree/master/dist on GitHub (.tar.gz for UNIX and .zip for Windows) and run the following command on the distribution file:

 ```
 pip install CanvasSync-<VERSION>.tar.gz
 ```

+and follow it up by pulling the changes this fork made.

 Lastly, you may use the supplied setup.py file to create your own source package or built package for your system.